 202), that has curious prolongations or claspers at the head, attains a width of twenty-seven feet.
 They have been known to tow large vessels against the wind for long distances by fouling the anchor.
-The Japanese use the skeletons of rays in the imitation of tortoise-shell.
+The Japanese use the skeletons of rays in the imitation of tortoiseshell.

-Fig. 202.-Devil-fish (Cephalopterus diabolus).
+FIG. 202.-Devil-fish (Cephalopterus diabolus).

 Order II.
 Holocephali.-The Chimæra (Fig. 203) is a northern representative of this group, while the curious Callorhynchus is found in Antarctic regions.
-The gill-openings are protected by a membranous covering, suggesting the gill-covers of bony fishes.
+The gillopenings are protected by a membranous covering, suggesting the gill-covers of bony fishes.
 The teeth are curiously arranged, there being four in the upper and only two in the lower jaw.
 The air-bladder is absent.
 The male Chimæra has a curious, comb-like, cartilaginous appendage armed with hooklets on the top of the head, that is either erect or hidden in a hook-armed groove.
+NOTE.-The eggs of the Chimæra are deposited in thick, leathery cases, and those of Callorhynchus are remarkable for their mimicry or protective resemblance, resembling the leaf of the fucus or sea-weed to which they are attached.
+They form a long, depressed ellipse, with a plicated and fringed margin, and, swaying in the current, their true nature would never be suspected.

-Fig. 203.-The Chimæra.
+FIG. 203.-The Chimæra.